KavinduGeesara/Terraform-gcp/README.md

 iv. terraform apply #build the infra

 Note: There are few pre-requesits
-i. install terraform in the machine ii.install google cloud cli in the machine
+i. install terraform in the machine \n ii.install google cloud cli in the machine